24 Aug How Water Filtration Protects Your Family(Last Updated On: January 11, 2018)

 In particular, contaminants are most harmful for young children and pregnant women.

-The good news is simple water filters and water filtration can protect your family and provide safe drinking water.
+Fortunately, there is good news.
+Simple water filters and water filtration help protect your family and provide safe drinking water.

 Water Filtration Basics

-Water filtration refers to any system or process that removes particles and/or pollutants from water.
+For reference, water filtration refers to any system or process that removes particles and/or pollutants from water.
 For example, water filters remove impurities in the water.
-Frequently, the impurities may be a result of hard water, but may also be due to other conditions.
+Often, the impurities may be a result of hard water.
+However, impurities may be due to other conditions as well.

-There are various types of water filters, which are used for different reasons, such as providing
+Therefore, there are various types of water filters, which are used for different reasons, such as providing:

 - clean drinking water.